kigster/arli/README.md

 **Arli** is a simple and very easy to use the command-line tool, which offers several vital features to aid in Arduino project development, especially for larger projects with many depenencies and external libraries.

+Arli can:

+ * automatically **find, download and rename the folders** of any number of third-party Arduino library dependencies
+ * maintain a consistent set of libraries for a given project using a YAML-formatted `Arlifile`.
+ * generate a new project skeleton that uses [`arduino-cmake`](https://github.com/arduino-cmake/arduino-cmake) as the build environment, which builds and uploads your firmware "out of the box".
+ * search for Arduino libraries in the official public [database](http://downloads.arduino.cc/libraries/library_index.json.gz) maintained by Arduino using any attribute, regular expressions, substrings, and more.

 ### Who is Arli For?

 _Arli is ideally suited for C/C++ programmers who have some basic knowledge of CMake, and who want to build larger-than-trivial projects on Arduino platform.
 Arli promotes use and reuse of libraries, which help take advantage of the Object Oriented Design Patterns, decoupling your code into reusable libraries._